-Pool Physio is 100% active meaning the client will be moving in the water throughout the session.
+Pool Physiotherapy in Ottawa is 100% active, meaning the client will be moving in the water throughout the session.
 The goal of active movement is to regain full ROM of the injured joint.
 The buoyancy of the water allows movement without pain thus encouraging normal movement patterns.
 Most clients report that when they move in the water, they don’t have pain/spasm/pressure.

 Do you have to be a strong swimmer to do Pool Physio?

 Absolutely not.
 Even if you are a “non-swimmer”, you can get all of the benefits of Pool Physiotherapy.
-The physiotherapist is in the water with you throughout the session and will provide hands on support and flotation devices if needed.
+The Ottawa physiotherapist will be in the water with you throughout the session and will provide hands on support and flotation devices if needed.